Hani and Sheh Mureed: Departure and return

 Sheh Murid then decided to leave the country and visit unknown lands across the seas.
-He followed a group of mendicants going to perform their pilgrimage at the holy cities of Makkah and Medina in Arabia.
+He followed a group of mendicants going to perform their pilgrimage at the holy cities of Makkah and Medina in Saudi Arabia.
 As tradition has it, Sheh Murid remained in Arabia for 30 years a long time during which time he truly became a mendicant and lived the life of an ascetic.

 After spending years away, he returned to Sibi in shabby clothes with his hair hanging down to his waist.
 In the company of a band of beggars he passed himself off as an anonymous mendicant begging for alms at the palace of Mir Chakar Khan Rind.
 The maidservant gave bowls filled with grain to each mendicant, but when she presented this food to Murid, she saw that Murid's eyes were fixed upon Hani.
-Hani recognised him at once but held herself back as to not arise suspicions, but Chakar saw a sparkle in her eyes.
+Hani recognized him at once but held herself back as to not arise suspicions, but Chakar saw a sparkle in her eyes.